 The following terms shall have the following meanings:

-(1) “Abuse” means conduct which constitutes the following:
+(1) “Abuse” means conduct which constitutes any of the following:

 c.
-Intentionally or recklessly damaging, destroying or taking the tangible property of another person, including inflicting physical injury on any companion animal or service animal.
+Intentionally or recklessly damaging, destroying, or taking the tangible property of another person, including inflicting physical injury on any companion animal or service animal.

 d.
 Engaging in a course of alarming or distressing conduct in a manner which is likely to cause fear or emotional distress or to provoke a violent or disorderly response, including conduct that is directed towards any companion animal or service animal.

 g.
-Unlawful imprisonment, kidnapping, interference with custody and coercion, as defined in Title 11; or
+Unlawful imprisonment, kidnapping, interference with custody, and coercion, as defined in Title 11.

 h.
 Any other conduct which a reasonable person under the circumstances would find threatening or harmful.